wesayhowhigh/docs/docs/plugins/october/http/force-lowercase.md

 # Force Lowercase

-When enabled, the site to always redirect from to lowercase if any captials are detected, for canonical urls.
+When enabled, the site will always redirect to lowercase if any uppercase characters are detected, for canonical urls.

 ## Setup